plaartz/capitol-gains/README.md

 ```

 ### Database Architecture
-Our database will store information about politicians, the stocks they trade, and the companies associated with those stocks.
-Below is an initial draft of the ER diagram:
+The database will store information about politicians, the stocks they trade, and their trading details.
+The table structure includes the following:

+- **Politicians**: Information about each politician (name, political party, chamber, etc.)
+- **Trades**: Stock trades made by politicians, including stock ticker, trade date, trade type (buy/sell), and value range.
+- **Stocks**: Basic stock information (ticker, company name, industry).

 ```mermaid
 erDiagram